open-sce/study-migration-tool/README.md

 # Study Migration Tool

-A Plotly-Dash Python application developed by [Achieve Intelligence](https://www.achieveintelligence.com/) that generates visualisations of study milestone activity for analysis and migration scheduling.
+A Plotly-Dash Python web application, developed by [Achieve Intelligence](https://www.achieveintelligence.com/), that generates tables and visualisations from pre-existing study milestone data for analysis and migration scheduling.

 Achieve Intelligence offers a fully validated version of this tool.
 For enquires regarding this validated version, please contact Achieve Intelligence via email at: [info@achieveintelligence.com](info@achieveintelligence.com)

-## Setup & Installation
+## Setup

 By default, this application will attempt to load the example csv data provided with this repository.
-Please replace this example data and update the other configuration options found in config.py as required.
+Please replace this example data with your own csv or xlsx file and update the other configuration options found in config.py as required.

+## Installation

-## Local
+### Local

-Create a virtual environment and run the `pip install -r requirements.txt` to install the required packages.

-This application does not require any environment variables, however, when running locally app.run_server does default to the following variables if set:
+Run app.py using a virtual environment containing the packages found in the requirements.txt file.
+By default this launches the application on localhost port 8050.

+The host or port can be changed setting the following environment variables as described by the app.run_server function:

     host: str = os.getenv("HOST", "127.0.0.1"),
     port: int = os.getenv("PORT", "8050"),
     proxy: str = os.getenv("DASH_PROXY", None)

-## Cloud
+### Cloud

 See the following guides for deployment information suitable for this application: